-Boric acid is a preservative (white powder) that maintains the integrity of the sample up to 96 hours at room temperature.
+Boric acid is a preservative (white powder) that maintains the integrity of the sample, by preventing overgrowth of microbes, for up to 96 hours at room temperature.
 By preserving the white blood cells, reducing the numbers of mixed and false positives, which in turn improves quality of patient care by reducing unnecessary antibiotic treatment.
-In the long term reduced antibiotic usage,

-Page 37 of 131 Author J Dixon / POT Approved by: HODs Document Reference: PDUSERHBK Version 21 will help to minimise the development of antibiotic resistance in the bacteria population of the hospital and local community.
+In the long term reduced antibiotic usage, will help to minimise the development of antibiotic resistance in the bacteria population of the hospital and local community.